zzc-tongji/core/document/main.md

 Restart the program.
 It should run normally if every things is OK.

 If the database is empty, the program will create tables and items by the default DDL.
+For safety reason, A random string will be assigned to config `core.rpc-token` at the first-run, which will be shown in log with context `ATTENTION: core.rpc-token ==`.

 #### MariaDB 10.2